Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - Does this preserve transaction-set equality as the core consensus identity?
 - Does every extension wait have a bounded fallback?
-- Does non-zero entropy require active-validator quorum alignment?
+- Does validator_quorum entropy require active-validator quorum alignment?
 - Can one bad validator deny entropy to an honest quorum?
 It must not.
-- Can a sub-quorum set produce non-zero entropy?
-It must not.
+- Can a sub-quorum set produce participant_aligned entropy only after reaching the intersection-safe tier2Threshold()?
 - Are quorum calculations using the active validator view, not recent proposers as the denominator?
 - Are sidecar entries typed as sidecars, not pseudo-transactions?